ziazon/urlinsane/docs/index.md

 ## Algorithms

 The modular architecture for code extensibility allows developers to add new typosquatting algorithms with ease.

-## Extra Functions

-The modular architecture for code extensibility allows developers to add new functions that yields additional info.
-This additional info is added to the results table as additional columns.
-Currently URLInsane supports 19 algorithms.
-The following is a list of the current extra functions.
+Currently we have implements 19 typosquatting algorithms.

 MD    Missing Dot is created by omitting a dot from the domain.

 MDS   Missing Dashes is created by omitting a dash from the domain.

-SD    Strip Dashes is created by omitting a dot from the domain CO    Character Omission Omitting a character from the domain CS    Character Swap Swapping two consecutive characters in a domain ACS   Adjacent Character Substitution replaces adjacent characters ACI   Adjacent Character Insertion inserts adjacent character HG    Homoglyphs replaces characters with characters that look similar SP    Singular Pluralise creates a singular domain plural and vice versa CR    Character Repeat Repeats a character of the domain name twice DCR   Double Character Replacement repeats a character twice CM    Common Misspellings are created from common misspellings HP    Homophones Typos are created from sets of words that sound the same VS    Vowel Swapping is created by swaps vowels
+SD    Strip Dashes is created by omitting a dot from the domain

+CO    Character Omission Omitting a character from the domain

+CS    Character Swap Swapping two consecutive characters in a domain

+ACS   Adjacent Character Substitution replaces adjacent characters

+ACI   Adjacent Character Insertion inserts adjacent character

+HG    Homoglyphs replaces characters with characters that look similar

+SP    Singular Pluralise creates a singular domain plural and vice versa

+CR    Character Repeat Repeats a character of the domain name twice

+DCR   Double Character Replacement repeats a character twice

+CM    Common Misspellings are created from common misspellings

+HP    Homophones Typos are created from sets of words that sound the same

+VS    Vowel Swapping is created by swaps vowels

-BF    Bitsquatting relies on random bit-errors to redirect connections WTLD  Wrong Top Level Domain
+BF    Bitsquatting relies on random bit-errors to redirect connections

+WTLD  Wrong Top Level Domain

 WSLD  Wrong Second Level Domain

 NS    Numeral Swap numbers, words and vice versa

 ## Extra Functions

 MX      Checking for DNS's MX records

 TXT     Checking for DNS's TXT records

 IP      Checking for IP address

 NS      Checks DNS NS records

 CNAME   Checks DNS CNAME records

 IDNA    Show international domain name